symbuzzer/fork-Shizuku/README.md

 All versions and changelogs are distributed via [GitHub Releases](https://github.com/symbuzzer/fork-Shizuku/releases).

 ## How to install
-1- **Remove all Shizuku variant before installing and reboot the device.** Because, all of them uses same package names.
+1- **Remove all Shizuku variants before installing and reboot the device.** Because, all of them uses same package names.
 2- **Disable Play Protect before installation.** Because, offical Shizuku is already uploaded to Play Store and it has same package name but different signature.
 So Play Protect detects all variants of Shizuku as malicious.
 3- **Download and install the [latest apk](https://github.com/symbuzzer/fork-Shizuku/releases/latest/download/Shizuku-fork.apk)**
 4- **Follow on-screen instructions.**

 *Note: During the first setup and each reboot, the device should only be connected to a Wi-Fi network once.*

-## Added Features by symbuzzer
+## Added features by symbuzzer

 This variant of thedjchi's Shizuku includes some extra features over the unoffical thedjchi's forked version, such as:
 * **Fewer options, much easier to use:** Many options/features have been hidden and will only be shown when needed.
 Additionally, those I considered redundant have been removed entirely.